tri47/tri47.github.io/_posts/2020-07-07-why-data-analysts-dont-get-the-love.md

 ### The abandoned analyst
 You finally consolidated all the important data sources in your company.
 No more outdated monthly report.

-You deployed your ETL jobs and optimised SQL scripts that automated everything.
+You deployed your ETL jobs and optimised SQL scripts.
 You built a beautiful dashboard and documented all the business rules.
 You presented your solution.
 The business loved it.

 A few weeks past.
 Nobody logged into your dashboard ...